moj-analytical-services/writing_functions_in_r/README.md

 ### Before we start

 To follow along with the code run during this session and participate in the exercises, open the script “example\_code.R” in RStudio.
+All the code that we’ll show in this session is stored in “example\_code.R”, and you can edit this script to write solutions to the exercises.
 You may also want to have the course [read me](https://github.com/moj-analytical-services/writing_functions_in_r) open as a reference.